IsaacKhor/athena/README.md

 # What needs to be done #

-##Make login page##
-Right now I have dropdown menus to choose user for submitting/grading assignments.
-There should be a login page which saves a cookie with the user ID, like a normal website.

 ##Different views for different users##
 The home page should only show courses which the user is enrolled in, is a TA for, or is an instructor for.
 Some users shouldn't be allowed to view certain pages.
 Students, instructors, and TAs should also have different options on the course page (ie grade or submit assignments).
 Django can have different user groups, so maybe make instructor and student groups.